Fastering18/Goblox.js/README.md

 First parameter is the name of ROBLOX username/user id, return status of the user.

 <hr>
-Discord: Kei#4517,
+Discord: Kei#4517

-Roblox: Fastering18,
+Roblox: Fastering18

-Updates: getStatus and bugfix,
+Updates: getStatus and bugfix
 Test: npm test